esphome/esphome-docs/cookbook/lvgl.rst

 Thermometer
 -----------

-A thermometer with a precise gauge also made from a :ref:`lvgl-wgt-mtr` widget and a numeric display using :ref:`lvgl-wgt-lbl`:
+A thermometer with a precise gauge also made from a :ref:`lvgl-widget-meter` widget and a numeric display using :ref:`lvgl-widget-label`:

 .. figure:: images/lvgl_cook_thermometer.png
     :align: center

-Whenever a new value comes from the sensor, we update the needle indicator as well as the text in the :ref:`lvgl-wgt-lbl`.
-Since LVGL only handles integer values on the :ref:`lvgl-wgt-mtr` scale, but the sensor's value is a ``float``, we use the same approach as in the examples above; we multiply the sensor's values by ``10`` and feed this value to the :ref:`lvgl-wgt-mtr`.
-It's essentially two scales on top of each other: one to set the needle based on the multiplied value and the other to show sensor's original value in the :ref:`lvgl-wgt-lbl`.
+Whenever a new value comes from the sensor, we update the needle indicator as well as the text in the :ref:`lvgl-widget-label`.
+Since LVGL only handles integer values on the :ref:`lvgl-widget-meter` scale, but the sensor's value is a ``float``, we use the same approach as in the examples above; we multiply the sensor's values by ``10`` and feed this value to the :ref:`lvgl-widget-meter`.
+It's essentially two scales on top of each other: one to set the needle based on the multiplied value and the other to show sensor's original value in the :ref:`lvgl-widget-label`.

 .. code-block:: yaml